 The 2 MSL seconds delay in the TIME_WAIT state is an important operational problem on servers having thousands of simultaneously opened TCP connections [FTY99].
 Consider for example a busy web server that processes 10.000 TCP connections every second.
-If each of these connections remain in the TIME_WAIT state for 4 minutes, this implies that the server would have to maintain more than 2 million TCBs at any time.
+If each of these connections remains in the TIME_WAIT state for 4 minutes, this implies that the server would have to maintain more than 2 million TCBs at any time.
 For this reason, some TCP implementations prefer to perform an abrupt connection release by sending a RST segment to close the connection [AW05] and immediately discard the corresponding TCB.
 However, if the RST segment is lost, the remote host continues to maintain a TCB for a connection that no longer exists.
 This optimization reduces the number of TCBs maintained by the host sending the RST segment but at the potential cost of increased processing on the remote host when the RST segment is lost.

-2.13 Congestion control
+3.13 Congestion control

-In an internetwork, i.e. a networking composed of different types of networks (such as the Internet), congestion control could be implemented either in the network layer or the transport layer.
-The congestion problem was clearly identified in the later 1980s and the researchers who developed techniques to solve the problem opted for a solution in the transport layer.
+In an internetwork, i.e. a network composed of different types of networks (such as the Internet), congestion control could be implemented either in the network layer or the transport layer.
+The congestion problem was clearly identified in the late 1980s and the Internet researchers who developed techniques to solve the problem opted for a solution in the transport layer.
 Adding congestion control to the transport layer makes sense since this layer provides a reliable data transfer and avoiding congestion is a factor in this reliable delivery.
 The transport layer already deals with heterogeneous networks thanks to its self-clocking property that we have already described.
-In this section, we explain how congestion control has been added to TCP and how this mechanism could be improved in the future.
+In this section, we explain different congestion control techniques that have been added to TCP and other transport protocols such as SCTP or QUIC.

 The TCP congestion control scheme was initially proposed by Van Jacobson in [Jacobson1988].
 The current specification may be found in RFC 5681.
 TCP relies on Additive Increase and Multiplicative Decrease (AIMD).
 To implement AIMD, a TCP host must be able to control its transmission rate.
 A first approach would be to use timers and adjust their expiration times in function of the rate imposed by AIMD.
 Unfortunately, maintaining such timers for a large number of TCP connections can be difficult.
-Instead, Van Jacobson noted that the rate of TCP congestion can be artificially controlled by constraining its sending window.
-A TCP connection cannot send data faster than $\frac{window}{rtt}$ where window is the maximum between the host's sending window and the window advertised by the receiver.
+Instead, Van Jacobson noted that the sending rate of a TCP connection can be artificially controlled by constraining its sending window.
+A TCP connection cannot send data faster than $\frac{window}{rtt}$ where window is the minimum between the host's sending window and the receive window advertised by the receiver.

 TCP's congestion control scheme is based on a congestion window.
-The current value of the congestion window

-(cwnd) is stored in the TCB of each TCP connection and the window that can be used by the sender is constrained by $\min(cwnd, rwin, swin)$ where swin is the current sending window and rwin the last received receive window.
-The Additive Increase part of the TCP congestion control increments the congestion window by MSS bytes every round-trip-time.
+The current value of the congestion window (cwnd) is stored in the TCB of each TCP connection and the window that can be used by the sender is constrained by $\min(cwnd, rwin, swin)$ where swin is the current sending window and rwin the last received receive window.
+The Additive Increase part of the TCP congestion control increments the congestion window by MSS bytes every round-triptime.
 In the TCP literature, this phase is often called the congestion avoidance phase.
-The Multiplicative Decrease part of the TCP congestion control divides the current value of the congestion window once congestion has been detected.
+The Multiplicative Decrease part of the TCP congestion control halves the current value of the congestion window once congestion has been detected.